Chip Roy

-Charles Eugene "Chip" Roy (born August 7, 1972) is an American attorney and politician serving as the U.S. representative for Texas' 21st congressional district.
+Charles Eugene "Chip" Roy (born August 7, 1972) is an American attorney and politician serving as the U.S. representative for Texas's 21st congressional district.
 A member of the Republican Party, Roy took office on January 3, 2019.
 Before his election to Congress, he served as chief of staff to Senator Ted Cruz and as first assistant attorney general of Texas.
+A member of and policy chair of the House Freedom Caucus, Roy is considered a member of the most conservative faction of the House Republican Conference.

 Early life and education

 Roy was born in Bethesda, Maryland, and raised in Lovettsville, Virginia.
 His parents, Don and Rhonda Roy, were conservatives who supported Ronald Reagan and helped shape Roy's political views.
-In late November 1949, Roy's father contracted spinal and bulbospinal polio during an epidemic.
-This occurred soon after his father (Roy's grandfather) died of cancer on Thanksgiving weekend.
-Roy's father went to Lion Camp in Kerrville, Texas, for therapy and was able to avoid being placed in an iron lung.
-He wound up with a permanent tracheostomy due to polio's effects.

 After graduating from Loudoun Valley High School, Roy attended the University of Virginia, receiving a Bachelor of Science in commerce in 1994 and a Master of Science in information systems in 1995.
-There, he worked as a dorm resident assistant for a year, meeting future pro football players Tiki and Ronde Barber, who later attended his wedding.
-After graduation Roy spent three years as an investment banking analyst.
-Wary that his career might require him to relocate to Manhattan, Roy decided to pursue a different career.
+There, he worked as a dorm resident assistant for a year.
+After graduation Roy spent three years as an investment banking analyst, after which he decided to pursue a different career.
 He enrolled at the University of Texas School of Law, where he met his future wife, Carrah.
 He graduated in 2003 with a Juris Doctor.

 Early career

 Cornyn staff

 Though initially Roy saw politics "as an avocation, a sort of interest, but not something I would do anytime soon, if ever", his mind began to change when, while still in law school, he began working for then-Texas attorney general John Cornyn on his 2002 campaign for the United States Senate.
 After the September 11 attacks, Roy reflected on his goals.
 "I was in law school when September 11 happened.
 I will always remember that moment, crystallized in my head.
 That had a lot to do with my commitment to public service", he has said.
 When Cornyn was elected and made vice chairman of the Republican Committee and the Judiciary Committee, Roy served as his staff director and senior counsel.
 Roy provided counsel for Cornyn and his staff on legislative issues including nominations, intellectual property, crime, civil justice reform and advising him during the immigration reform debates under the George W. Bush administration.
 Roy worked for Cornyn until 2009.

-Roy returned to Texas as a special assistant in the office of the United States Attorney for the Eastern District of Texas.
-In 2006, Roy met Ted Cruz, then Texas Solicitor General, during a strategy session discussing the case League of United Latin American Citizens v.
-Perry, a case about redistricting that Cruz argued before the Supreme Court.
+Roy returned to Texas as a special assistant in the office of the United States attorney for the Eastern District of Texas.
+In 2006, Roy met Ted Cruz, then Texas solicitor general, during a strategy session discussing the case League of United Latin American Citizens v.
+Perry, a case about redistricting that Cruz argued before the United States Supreme Court.